omarmahamid/algorithm-per-week/algorithm-every-week/Stock-Price.md

-void update(int timestamp, int price) Updates the price of the stock at the given timestamp. int current() Returns the latest price of the stock. int maximum() Returns the maximum price of the stock. int minimum() Returns the minimum price of the stock.
+void update(int timestamp, int price) Updates the price of the stock at the given timestamp. int current() Returns the latest price of the stock. int maximum() Returns the maximum price of the stock. int minimum() Returns the minimum price of the stock!.